wtoivo/RM2-ODL-quali-book/docs/06-Group_project.md

 ### Activity 3: Group agreements

 We appreciate that group work can be challenging (and even more so if you are spread all over the World!) and we want to support you to have an enjoyable and educational group work experience.
 To that end, we would like each group to create a group agreement that all members sign.
+We also ask that you complete a task allocation and upload this with your agreement (they are in the same template).
 The purpose of this is for the group to come together and establish common ground and some rules that each of the group members is committed to.
+It also means that the group begins working with clearly allocated roles and tasks.
+This is not to mean that you cannot change tasks later, but it is helpful to set expectations from the outset.

-Download the group agreement template from [HERE](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EX0j7-IboldEnapucgQ7h-YBERu8yPzvpIZa7R_AQu8jhw?e=QmqDXz).
+Download the group agreement template from [HERE](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EcRHw5yd3v1JmFwm1drRu-MB33Im0__d6jRPqKbdnjjDzg?e=s7wEoU).

 Then look at the list of potential items to include below, and as a group, discuss which items you want to include in addition to the standard ones provided, and if there are any you would like to edit or add outside of this list.
+You will be able to find a sample list of tasks to include for the task allocation in Appendix 1 within the template.

-Work on a collaborative document on OneDrive to create your group work agreement, and once the group is happy with their agreement, each group member should submit it to Moodle individually (on the Formative Activities tile). ***Please submit your group agreement by the end of week 14 of semester 1.*** If you haven't submitted your agreements, we will be in touch to check up on your group.
+Work on a collaborative document on OneDrive to create your group work agreement and task allocation, and once the group is happy with their agreement and initial tasks, each group member should submit it to Moodle individually (on the Formative Activities tile). ***Please submit your group agreement by the end of week 14 of semester 1.*** If you haven't submitted your agreements and task allocation, we will be in touch to check up on your group.

 **Group agreement items**